pierrepeterlongo/back_to_sequences/README.md

 In this case the `out_kmers.txt` file contains, for each kmer from `kmer.fa` its occurrences in the `sequence.fa` file.
 An occurrence is given by a triplet `(sequence_id, position, strand)`.
 - `sequence_id`: id (starting from 0) of the sequence from `sequence.fa` where the kmer occurs.
 - `position`: position (starting from 0) where the kmer occurs on the sequence
-- `strand`: false, except when querying the reverse complement of the sequences `--query-reverse` and using the `stranded` option.
+- `strand`: orientation of the canonical version of the queried kmer in the sequence.
+This is a bit misleading:
+    - without the ‘stranded’ option, the position of the canonical version of the kmer is given.
+This version can be found in the same direction (true) or in the reverse complement direction (false).
+    - with the ‘stranded’ option, the position of the requested version of the kmer is given.
+Only the forward version of this kmer is found.

 ##### 5.2.6.3 Output for each queried sequence its location and strand of shared kmers
 `back_to_sequences` enables to output for each queried sequence, the location and strand of its kmers shared with the `in-kmers` set.